 Setting: The study was carried out in three urban slums located in the suburbs approximately 8-kilometers from the Pune city, Maharashtra.
-These three slums were selected on the basis of researchers familiarity with the community.
-According to a recent survey by Municipal Corporation, total population of the study area was 7247 individuals and 1369 were the number of women in the age group of 18-49 years.
-Main occupation of the men in this area was class four level services in the nearby industry or work on daily wages on the construction sites.
-Women were homemakers or work on daily wages or as domestic helpers.
-The slum had electricity supply, primary school, and child development centre supported by the district authority.
+These three slums were selected on the basis of researchers’ familiarity with the community.
+According to a recent survey by the local Municipal Corporation (describe this organization for foreign audiences), total population of the study area was 7247 ,of which 1369 were women in the 18-49 year age group.
+Main occupation of the men in this area was class four level services explain this a little more in the nearby industry or day labor on construction sites.
+Women were homemakers or were domestic help.
+The slum had electricity supply, primary school, and a child development center funded by the local government.
 Public toilet facilities and water outlets were provided by the Municipal Corporation.
-There were two private health care providers just outside the boundary of the slum area.
-Public health facilities were nearly 8-10 kilometers away.
-Slum dwellers preferred use of private vehicles, as public transport facilities were very poor.
+There were two private fee-for-service health care providers just outside the boundary of the slum area, whereas free public health facilities were nearly 8-10 kilometers away.
+Slum dwellers preferred use of private vehicles, as public transport facilities were scarce.

 Sample:

-The study is designed to detect medium effect size corresponding to a standardized mean difference of Cohen’s d = 0.02.
-Hypothesis isdirectional in favour of the intervention.
-Using G* Power software wherean allocation ratio of 1 has been set, reveals that it requires that a minimum of 312 participants (156 in intervention group and 156 in control group) will be enrolled in the study (power = 0.80, α = 0.05, one tailed).
+The study was designed to detect a medium effect size corresponding to a standardized mean difference of Cohen’s d = 0.02.
+Hypothesis was directional in favor of the intervention.
+Using G* Power software an allocation ratio of 1 was set, and revealed that a minimum of 312 participants (156 in intervention group and 156 in control group) needed to enroll in the study for statistical power = 0.80, α = 0.05, one tailed.
+However, a sample of 83 participants was used for the intervention.

-This is the ideal sample size for complete study however current paper deals with 83 participants who underwent intervention.

 Data collection tools

-Ethical approval was taken from the institutional ethics committee.
-A pre tested 20 items questionnaire was administered which evaluates awareness about menstruation and menstrual hygiene, risk factors, symptoms and prevention of RTIs/STIs, symptoms and causes of other reproductive morbidities.
+Prior to data collection, approval to conduct research was obtained from XXX (name the organization).
+Written consent was obtained from the participants, after an explanation of the voluntary nature of the participation was provided before the implementation of the intervention.
+Were the participants divided into intervention and control groups?
+In the earlier section, you have mentioned experimental and control groups..
+Also, clearly, this is about the actual women from the slums, not the peer-educators.
+It is important to provide some text clarifying the process here.
+A 20 item questionnaire constructed in the local language, evaluating participants’ awareness about menstruation and menstrual hygiene, risk factors, symptoms and prevention of RTIs/STIs, symptoms and causes of other reproductive morbidities was administered as a pre-test to XXX women.
 The participants were required to identify answers correctly.
-After each health education session an immediate post assessment was carried.
-Another round of follow up post test is planned after 3 months gap.
-Ethical approval was taken from the institutional ethics committee.
-Written consent was taken from the participants before initiation of an intervention.
+After each health education session, the same 20 item questionnaire was administered immediately as a post-test.
+A follow up post test was administered after a gap of 3 months. .
 Referral linkages were established as a part of the study to provide support to those participants who reported symptoms.
+Lastly, provide psychometric information (reliability, validity).

 Data Analysis

-Data was analyzed using Statistical Package for the Social Sciences software (SPSS 17).
-To assess the knowledge, correct responses in the pre test and post test were assigned scores.
-All correct responses were given equal weightage.
+Data were analyzed using Statistical Package for the Social Sciences software (SPSS 17).
+To assess level of knowledge, correct responses in the pre test and post test were assigned scores.
 The minimum score was zero and maximum was 20.
 The scores were also computed separately for each session.
-Wilcoxon test was used for peer educators knowledge assessment.
-Paired t test was used to test the statistical significance of difference in pre and post test of participants.
-The p value of <0.05was considered to be significant.
+Wilcoxon test was used for peer educators knowledge assessment There is no explanation of how peer educators were tested – this needs text in the data collection/methods section.
+Paired t-test was used to test the statistical significance of difference in pre and post test for the 83 participants.

 Results